nahuelmd/ReactWeatherApp/README.md

 # ReactWeatherApp
 ReactWeatherApp

-This application generated with React takes the data from the OPEN WEATHER MAP API {https://openweathermap.org/} and displays the data of interest defined in the APP.JS file on the screen.
+I built this application using only the necessary React components and taking the data from the OPEN WEATHER MAP API {https://openweathermap.org/} and displays the data of interest defined in the APP.JS file on the screen.

 To use it, download or clone the repository and inside the project's root folder execute the following: